-Basically, I can keep my U.S. number and use my phone almost anywhere in the world.
-Voice, text and data are unlimited for $70/mo.
+Basically, I could keep my U.S. number and use my phone almost anywhere in the world.
+Text and data are unlimited for $70/mo.
 When out of the U.S., the data is reduced to 2G speed.
-CORRECTION: I was told incorrectly – only text and data are unlimited for the international plan.
-Use something like Skype on wi-fi if you need to make a voice call.
+NOTE: Be careful, some agents advise voice is also unlimited in this package, but it’s not.
+You can use voice calls, but it will cost extra.

-I added the Plus option for an extra $25/mo for high speed data out of U.S./GoGo in-flight perks/video streaming and hot spot usage.
-I was willing to wait for the slower speeds, but the websites actually kept timing out.
-Note: The Plus option can only be added/removed on the same billing cycle as the T-Mobile One plan and is not pro-rated.
+Regarding data speed, the websites kept timing out with just 2G.
+So I added the Plus option for an extra $25/mo for high speed data out of U.S./GoGo in-flight perks/video streaming and hot spot usage.
+NOTE: The Plus option can only be added/removed on the same billing cycle as the T-Mobile One plan and is not pro-rated.

 This plan required a credit check.
 They used Transunion for my application.

-Keeping my U.S. number has also been handy for websites that want to text a dual authentication code.
-And of course, easy for friends and business associates to keep in touch.
+Keeping my U.S. number was also handy for websites that texted a dual authentication code.
+And of course, it was great for friends and business associates to keep in touch.
 Just don’t forget to set your privacy hours if on a different time zone!

 I already owned an unlocked iPhone, so all I had to do was change the sim card.
 Also, I saved $160 the first week with T-Mobile through a $150 special for changing carriers, and a Tuesday special for a $2 movie ticket through Fandango.